reggi/anchorarbor/README.md

 Live code running 💗 https://anchor-arbor.deno.dev/

-You can run the exmaple with:
+You can run the example with:

 ```bash
 deno run --allow-net ./examples/alpha.ts